 However, this does not mean that artificial turf is a no-water option.
 For the most part it does not require water, but there will be cases in which you may want to water your artificial turf landscape.

 One of the most common use for water on turf is to rinse off to remove debris and dust.
-Many spray down their turf once or twice a month to keep it clean especially if you live in a dusty area.
+Many spray down their turf once or twice a month to keep it clean.
+Moore often if you live in a dusty area.